Causal Machine Learning: A Survey and Open Problems: Open Problems

-\paragraph{Deconfounding Offline RL} Whenever we aim to learn policies from an offline dataset without access to observed policy or the environment, this dataset likely includes confounding biases.
+Whenever we aim to learn policies from an offline dataset without access to observed policy or the environment, the dataset likely includes confounding biases.
 As we have seen throughout this section, a significant motivation for using causality for RL is to deconfound observed data, i.e., transform it so that confounding biases are removed.
 We believe that deconfounding observational data is under-explored in pure offline RL settings, and only a few works have addressed this setup \cite{crpe_inf}.